hilton/hilton.github.com/blog/_posts/2026-08-11-community-libraries.md

 ## Community libraries

 Mass-market tiny libraries would commoditise their construction.
-And best of all, they could fund widespread and cheaper community libraries for Book Aid International, and other charities.
+And more than that, imagine a business model that could fund widespread and cheaper community libraries for Book Aid International, and other charities.